T-POP: Test-Time Personalization with Online Preference Feedback: The Algorithm

 A key innovation of \alg~is its dynamic, token-by-token construction of the dueling sequences, $y_{t,1}$ and $y_{t,2}$, which is achieved by integrating dueling bandits with reward-guided decoding.
 The pair of sequences is built over $M$ steps (lines 3--13 of Algo.~\ref{algo:t-pop}), with the exploitation-exploration policy applied at each step to select the next token for each growing sequence.

 \textbf{Exploitation Sequence.} The first sequence, $y_{t,1}$, represents pure \emph{exploitation}.
 It is generated to be the best possible response according to the current reward model $r(\cdot; \theta_t)$.
-At each token position $p$, the next token $v_{p,1}$ is chosen greedily to maximize the reward-guided scoring function from~\eqref{eq:scoring_function}:

-where $\mathcal{V}_p$ is a set of candidate tokens formed by the top-$k$ tokens from the base LLM (Algo.~\ref{algo:t-pop}, lines 4-6).
+At each token position $p$, the next token $v_{p,1}$ is chosen greedily to maximize the reward-guided scoring function from~\eqref{eq:scoring_function}: where $\mathcal{V}_p$ is a set of candidate tokens formed by the top-$k$ tokens from the base LLM (Algo.~\ref{algo:t-pop}, lines 4-6).
 This process iteratively builds a sequence aligned with the current reward model $r(\cdot; \theta_t)$.

 \textbf{Exploration Sequence.} The second sequence, $y_{t,2}$, simultaneously accounts for exploitation and \emph{exploration}.
 That is, it aims to not only achieve high reward values to align with the user preference (i.e., exploitation), but also generate informative responses with \emph{large uncertainty} to accelerate the learning of the reward model (i.e., exploration).
-Specifically, at each token position $p$, it selects the next token $v_{p,2}$ by maximizing the sum of the score and a UCB-style exploration bonus:
+Specifically, at each token position $p$, it selects the next token $v_{p,2}$ by maximizing the sum of the score and a UCB-style exploration bonus: The uncertainty bonus term, denoted as $u_t(v)$, is defined as: